 Follow this guide on how to learn and use guitar scales.

 Also, practice these guitar scale exercises to internalize scales better and use them as a tool to create music.

 You’re playing a solo and following a path (the scale).

 Now imagine if, placed in a logical way, on this path, there were benches, where you can sit for a while before continuing your journey.

-Though you can hold any note for any amount of time and there aren’t any strict music theory rules that cannot be disobeyed, in general you would want to use the notes of the arpeggio as the benches.
+Though you can hold any note for any amount of time and there aren’t any strict music theory rules that cannot be disobeyed, in general, you would want to use the notes of the arpeggio as the benches.

-Learn arpeggios, their role in music and, eventually, how you can use them in your riffs, licks and solos.
+Learn arpeggios, their role in music, and, eventually, how you can use them in your riffs, licks, and solos.

-9. Chord progressions
+9. Guitar chord progressions

 You’ve probably played the transition from the chord G to the chord C many times by now.